 What Is Postpartum Anxiety?

-Postpartum anxiety disorder is not the same thing as general nervousness that can accompany a pregnancy and birth.
-Rather, it is a psychological disorder that can manifest in both mental and physical symptoms.
+Postpartum anxiety disorder is not typically the same thing as the general nervousness that can accompany pregnancy and birth.
+Rather, it is usually classified as a psychological disorder that can manifest with both mental and physical symptoms.
 It may disrupt the lives of those who live with it if left unresolved or unacknowledged.

-We do want to note that postpartum anxiety disorder may occur in either partner and is not exclusive to any type of gender or identity.
+We do want to note that postpartum anxiety disorder may occur in either partner and may not be exclusive to any type of gender or identity.

 Postpartum anxiety disorder can manifest after the birth of any child, whether that child is the parent’s first or one of many.
 It may occur separately or concurrently with postpartum depression.

-Postpartum diagnoses have a unique presentation across every individual who lives with them.
-They can present with similar symptoms as one might expect to see with generalized anxiety disorder or PTSD, as well as other conditions: such as major depressive disorder or OCD.
+Postpartum diagnoses usually have a unique presentation across every individual who lives with them.
+They can present with similar symptoms as one might expect to see with generalized anxiety disorder or PTSD, as well as other conditions like major depressive disorder and OCD.

 Symptoms Of Postpartum Anxiety Disorder

 Many may experience feelings of nervousness after the birth of a child.
-It is considered to be a significant life change for many and may require you to alter key regulatory processes — such as your sleep schedule and self care routines.
+This is considered to be a significant life change for many and may require you to alter key regulatory processes, such as your sleep schedule and self-care routines.

 As you navigate these changes, you may consider self-screening for symptoms of postpartum anxiety disorder.
-We do want to note that PPA symptoms can range on an individual basis, which means that you may have an experience that’s unique to you or unrelated to the symptoms on this list.
+We do want to note that PPA symptoms can range on an individual basis, which can mean that you may have an experience that’s unique to you or unrelated to the symptoms on this list.

 Those living with postpartum anxiety disorder may experience disruption in the quality of their daily life.
-Feelings of worry may be categorized as intense in many with the disorder, and may not resolve without therapeutic intervention.
-If you're concerned you may have postpartum anxiety disorder, speaking with your physician may be helpful in determining your next step.
+Feelings of worry may be categorized as intense in many with the disorder, and these feelings may not resolve without therapeutic intervention.
+If you're concerned you may have postpartum anxiety disorder, speaking with your physician may be helpful in determining your next steps.